Rishabh42/CineMatch/assignment/assignment-2/assignment-2.md

       - **Knowledge:** Understanding of how to write a prompt.
       - **Effort:** Moderate effort: the student have to actively think about how to write the prompt.

-4) As a student, I want to generate key ideas from notes I wrote so that I can save time when I just want to remember the principal ideas of my lecture notes.
+4) **User story:** As a student, I want to generate key ideas from notes I wrote so that I can save time when I just want to remember the principal ideas of my lecture notes.
     - **Decision:** Determining which notes to give to the AI to generate the key ideas.
       - **Knowledge:** Familiarity with the notes.
       - **Effort:** Low effort: most of the time, the student will just give the entire messy notes without reviewing them a lot.

-5) As a team collaborator, I want to quickly summarize and structure messy meeting notes into a clear meeting minute so that I can save time and send to my collaborators clear and structured meeting minutes.
+5) **User story:** As a team collaborator, I want to quickly summarize and structure messy meeting notes into a clear meeting minute so that I can save time and send to my collaborators clear and structured meeting minutes.
     - **Decision:** Determining which meeting notes to give to the AI to generate the meeting minute.
       - **Knowledge:** Understanding of meeting context and familiarity with the notes.
       - **Effort:** Low to moderate effort: the effort will depend on how efficient the AI is, and whether the notes can be given almost entirely to generate an understandable and relevant meeting minute.
-    - **Decision:** choose the information that should appear in the meeting minute / the structure of the meeting minute (in the case where the user gives more information to the AI to generate the meeting minute)
+    - **Decision:** Choose the information that should appear in the meeting minute / the structure of the meeting minute (in the case where the user gives more information to the AI to generate the meeting minute)
       - **Knowledge:** Understanding of meeting context and familiarity with the notes.
       - **Effort:** Moderate effort: the collaborator have to actively think about the structure of the meeting minute.

-6) As a team collaborator, I want to generate a meeting agenda based on notes or old meeting minutes so that we can know exactly what we should discuss in meetings.
+6) **User story:** As a team collaborator, I want to generate a meeting agenda based on notes or old meeting minutes so that we can know exactly what we should discuss in meetings.
     - **Decision:** Determining which old meeting minutes to give to the AI to generate the meeting agenda.
 	    - **Knowledge:** Familiarity with the old meeting minutes.
 	    - **Effort:** Moderate effort: the collaborator must actively think about which mitunes are relevant to generate the meeting agenda.